mozilla-services/metlog-py/docs/config.rst

 configure a plugin.
 The return value for the provider is a configured method which will then be bound into the Metlog client.

-Each plugin extension method is bound in with the suffix that follows the `metlog_plugin_` prefix in the configuration section name.
+Each plugin extension method has a canonical name that is bound to the metlog client as a method name.
+The suffix that follows the `metlog_plugin_` prefix is used only to distinguish logical sections for each plugin within the configuration file.

 An example best demonstrates what can be expected.
 To load the dummy plugin, you need a `metlog_plugin_dummy` section as well as some configuration parameters.
 Here's an example ::

-    [metlog_plugin_dummy]
+    [metlog_plugin_dummysection]
     provider=metlog.tests.plugin.config_plugin
     port=8080
     host=localhost